Flats Sequencing System

 An overview of new address requirements for mailers who are sending flat-size Periodicals (such as magazines and newspapers).

-This document is for business mailers who are sending flat-size Standard Mail (such as large envelopes, catalogs, and circulars).
-To use the Standard Mail prices, you must send at least 200 pieces or 50 pounds of mail at a time, prepared and sorted according to Postal Service guidelines.
+This document is for business mailers who are sending flat-size USPS Marketing Mail (such as large envelopes, catalogs, and circulars).
+To use the USPS Marketing Mail prices, you must send at least 200 pieces or 50 pounds of mail at a time, prepared and sorted according to Postal Service guidelines.

 This document is for mailers who are sending Flat-size Bound Printed Matter (such as catalogs) using the Presorted or Carrier Route prices or Flat-size Media Mail or Library Mail (such as large envelopes) using the Presorted prices.

 This presentation outlines the standards for commercial flat-size mail including address characteristics and placement, Federal register overview, mailpiece examples, and FAQ's.

 New address placement standards apply to all Periodicals, Standard Mail, and Package Services flats mailed at presort, carrier route, and automation prices (optional for First-Class Mail).
 This document provides detailed information on address placement.

 This section contains the most current FSS deployment information including: FSS locations, deployment schedules, operational sites, and FSS zones.

 The Labeling Lists Data Product assists mailers with presorting mail by providing active, originating 3- and 5-digit ZIP Code™ data, along with their destination locations, for labeling purposes.